PneuronProduct/docs/docs/Installation/PneuronInstallationWindows.md

     ![image.png](../img/Installation/Windows/w3.png)

-    > Alternatively, the installation program can be invoked from a command prompt:
+    - Alternatively, the installation program can be invoked from a command prompt:

-	> Open a command prompt and navigate to the directory containing the installation files.
+	>Open a command prompt and navigate to the directory containing the installation files.

-    - For 64-bit systems
-    Execute the command: `javaw -jar pneuron_install_x64.jar`
+    - For 64-bit systems execute the command: `javaw -jar pneuron_install_x64.jar`
-    - For 32-bit systems
-    Execute the command: `javaw -jar pneuron_install.jar`
+    - For 32-bit systems execute the command: `javaw -jar pneuron_install.jar`

 4. Click **Next**.